The holidays are almost here! It’s time to improve your Christmas photography skills.

 You’re photographing the world around you.
 It’s only fair to take a few photos of yourself to celebrate the holidays.

 Self-portraiture is an amazing way to de-stress and find inspiration in simplicity.
-You don’t need to dress up like Santa or freeze outdoors to take an interesting picture.
+You don’t need to dress up as Santa or freeze outdoors to take an interesting picture.

 You can wear your favourite sweater and pose next to your Christmas tree or a family member.

 Portrait photography isn’t the only genre you have to embrace during the holidays.
-You can zoom out and take photos of various rooms, stockings, meals, and wrapped gifts.
+You can take snapshots.
+Zoom out and take photos of various rooms, stockings, meals, and wrapped gifts.

 These details, which might not matter so much now, will bring a smile to your face in the future.
 All you have to do is preserve them through your pictures.

-5. Go Out and Celebrate the Beauty of Your Neighbourhood
+6. Go Out and Find the Christmas Spirit in Your Neighbourhood

 Aspiring landscape photographers, this one’s for you!